Research Comment Portal

 In addition, Research Program staff apply an equity lens to determine whether the project needs a community engagement component or whether specific data gaps exist around race or other sociodemographic factors.

 Any member of the public that submits a comment or concept that CARB staff prioritize for funding will be contacted directly.
-If a selected concept/comment author doesn’t want to be involved, or is not qualified to perform the work, the concept will be included in the annual solicitation for others to apply to.
-The top comments and concepts are developed into projects that, if approved by the executive office, are then developed further for public release and proposal solicitations.
-Applicants who submit the top proposal for a given project are awarded contracts to perform their proposed research.
+If a selected concept/comment author does not want to be involved or is not qualified to perform the work, the concept may be included in the annual call for research proposals.
+The top comments and concepts are developed into projects that, if approved by the Executive Officer, are developed further and may be released for proposal solicitations.
+CARB moves forward with contracts for those applicants who submit the top proposal for a given project.
 The time between the initiation of the concept and comment collection to contract initiation is approximately one and a half years.

 It is important to note that the Research Program operates on a very limited budget.
-Although the Research Program receives up to 200 comments and concepts each year, only a small fraction of publicly submitted concepts and comments can be pursued for funding due to budget limitations.
-However, comments and concepts are still incredibly valuable and help CARB identify the needs of the public.
-All comments are catalogued and added to the current Triennial Plan as an addendum and helps guide overall CARB Research Program goals.
+Although the Research Program receives up to 200 comments and concepts yearly, only a small fraction of publicly submitted concepts and comments can be pursued for funding due to budget limitations.
+However, comments and concepts are still incredibly valuable and help CARB identify the public's needs.
+All comments are cataloged and added to the current Strategic Plan as an addendum, which helps guide overall CARB Research Program goals.

 Survey Description

-The survey, which closes on July 31, 2023, (link below) provides two submission options.
-One option collects community concerns on air quality or climate change that can be addressed with research.
-The second option collects research concepts that include specific objectives, proposed methods, and estimated cost.
+The survey typically provides two submission options.
+One option collects community concerns on air quality or climate change that research can address.
+The second option collects research concepts that include specific objectives, proposed methods, and estimated costs.
+For this year, a third option was provided to allow the public to submit a general research priority for consideration in the 5-Year Strategic Research Plan covering funding years 2025-2030.

-For non-researchers, concerned residents and community members, CARB collects comments on air quality and climate concerns.
-This information is important for identifying community concerns and steering the research projects toward specific topics in future.
+CARB collects comments on air quality and climate concerns for non-researchers, concerned residents, and community members.
+This information is important for identifying community concerns and steering future research projects toward specific topics.

+This year, the survey closed on April 16, 2024.
 CARB staff will summarize the number of project concepts received and the research topics covered.
-The summary overview of public submissions will be included in a Plan Addendum, which will be available on the Triennial Plan landing page.
-No personal information or details on project concepts will be shared publicly.
+The summary overview of public submissions will be included in a Plan Addendum, which will be available on the Strategic Plan landing page.
+No personal information or details on project concepts will be shared publicly unless we choose to fund the project.

-A public meeting will be held in September, 2023 to get input on the top 20-30 projects that will be identified as priority project concepts.
-Input at this stage is critical in finalizing the list of projects that will be funded in fiscal year 2024-2025.
+A daytime and evening public meeting will be held on November 18 and November 20, 2024, respectively, to get input on the top 20-30 projects identified as priority project concepts.
+The same content will be presented at both meetings.
+Input at this stage is critical in finalizing the list of projects that will be funded in fiscal year 2025-2026.
 CARB’s research budget limits how many concepts can be developed into full research projects.

 We greatly appreciate your time and engagement in providing your input.

-For a brief introduction the survey, we have created publicly viewable videos on the comment and concept portions of the survey.
+We have created publicly viewable videos on the comment and concept survey to introduce it briefly.
 The slides in the video are available at the bottom of this page.

 Introductory Videos